fregante/webext-storage-cache/readme.md

 Type: `number`<br>
 Default: `cache.days(30)`, which is the same as `30 * 24 * 3600 * 1000`

-The number of milliseconds after which the cache item will expire.
+The number of seconds after which the cache item will expire.

 ### cache.delete(key)